Azure/azure-functions-nodejs-library/README.md

 **IMPORTANT NOTE**: If you only want this package for the TypeScript type definitions, you may list this package in the "devDependencies" section of your package.json.
 If you are overriding the default shipped in Azure as described above, the package must be listed in the production "dependencies" section of your package.json.

-For more documentation, see the [TypeScript developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference-node#typescript).

 ### JavaScript

-For a full tutorial, see [how to create your first JavaScript function](https://docs.microsoft.com/azure/azure-functions/create-first-function-vs-code-node).

 1. Specify a main entrypoint in your package.json

     ```json
     "main": "src/index.js"
     ```

 2. Add the following code to your entrypoint file:

     ```javascript
     const func = require('@azure/functions');

     func.setup();
     ```

-For more documentation, see the [JavaScript developer guide](https://docs.microsoft.com/azure/azure-functions/functions-reference-node).

 ## Contributing